 As a young adult I was afraid of not achieving success.
 Now I know that the concept of success is relative and changes along with you and the objectives you have at some point in life.
 Despite my own life challenges and misfortunes, past and future, I do my best to believe I will be successful in some way.

 As a mother I have been afraid to lose one of my kids.
 When they were babies and if extremely silent while sleeping, I would get up middle of the night and go check if they were breathing.
-Every time a car passes to close and misses hitting them or every time we went to the hospital for more severe illness or situation, my heart stops at the thought that I may loose any of them.
-To today, this is the worst of all my fears.
-Immutable true is that despite both my kids are growing strong, healthy, autonomous and happy I haven’t overcome this fear.
-But in the meantime I have learned that as a Mother I can always solve and handle any bloody situation.
-Even if I almost faint of stress after all it’s over…
+Every time a car passes too close and misses hitting them or every time we went to the hospital because of a more severe illness or situation, my heart stops at the thought that I may loose any of them.
+To this day, this is the worst of all my fears.
+Immutable true is, that despite both my kids are growing strong, healthy, autonomous and happy, I haven’t overcome this fear… But in the meantime I have learned that as a Mother I can always solve and handle any bloody situation.
+Even if I almost faint of stress after all it’s over!

 As a grown woman, I was afraid of not being able to love someone or to find that special person in life.
 And then I came to realize that love comes and goes.
 Loves lasts longer or shorter.
 But in no way it is the amount of time it lasts that measures Love… It is the quality of it.
 Fortunately I have been loved and have loved, in some shorter or longer quantity but always in the highest quality.
 And that has ceased any and all my fears regarding Love.

 As an evolving person I do have a fear that I still struggle and that I cannot control to today… And it’s not on Hill’s list.

 The fear of not knowing enough… that leads to the fear of failure.